Ashutosh27ind/chat-with-web-llm-app/README.md

 8. **Streamlit App Setup:**
    - The Streamlit application is configured with a title, sidebar, and main content area:
-     - The sidebar allows users to input the website URL and clear the chat history.
+     - The sidebar lets users input the website URL and clear the chat history.
      - If a URL is provided, the vector store is retrieved and stored in the session state.
      - Users can type their messages, which are processed to generate responses.
      - The chat history is displayed, showing both user queries and AI responses.